 Try making a second batch of this fruit jellies recipe with mixed berries or yellow raspberries for a slightly different creation and to add a wild, checkerboard pattern to your jewel box of a candy gift.

 1 teaspoon vegetable oil

-1 1/2 lbs raspberries (red, fresh)
+1 1/2 pounds fresh raspberries

 1 tablespoon powdered pectin

 Line it neatly with parchment, on the bottom and up the sides.
 Set the pan aside for a few moments.

 In a medium pan set over medium heat, bring the berries to a simmer and cook them, uncovered and stirring frequently, for 10 minutes.

 Pour the raspberry puree, granulated sugar, and pectin into a clean medium size pan and heat it over low heat, stirring constantly to dissolve the sugar.
 Taking care to protect yourself from hot sugar splatter, bring the fruit mixture to a boil, stirring constantly to avoid scorching on the bottom, until it has thickened considerably.

 Turn out the chilled pates de fruit onto the sugared parchment.
 Using a knife dipped in water, cut the chilled fruit paste into even 1-inch squares, dipping the knife into the water often to keep the edges of the candy neat and clean.

 Store the pates de fruits for up to 4 weeks in a cool, dry place.
-Wrap in [retty cellophane paper to make lovely gifts for friends and family.
+Wrap in pretty cellophane paper to make lovely gifts for friends and family.